Casual Farmhouse Style

 A Neutral Canvas

 With cherry floors that would eventually darken, I aimed to keep everything bright white, uncluttered and clean.
 All bright white trim framed out three gorgeous windows and a set of french doors overlooking her rolling hilled backyard.
-The soft greige walls painted in Kestrel White SW7516 by Sherwin Williams are the perfect canvas to highlight new furniture and her first dinner party.
+The soft greige walls painted in Kestrel White SW7516 by Sherwin Williams are the perfect canvas to highlight new farmhouse table and furniture and her first dinner party.

-1. Relaxed Dining
+1. Relaxed Dining Table

 Room for All.
 As I mentioned before Lori loved a relaxed farmhouse style.
-A creamy white glazed base, a darker charcoal stained top and drawers on all four sides was the perfect able for Lori’s needs. .
+A creamy white glazed base, a darker charcoal stained top and drawers on all four sides was the perfect farmhouse table for Lori’s needs. .
 Eye catching contrast, extra storage and beauty all rolled up into one.
 The kind of table that you could use with our without a tablecloth!
 That’s how I define Farmhouse style.

 2. Picking Your Palette